pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 For a dynamic drop-down list, the _values_ key of this hash is also a hash of key/value pairs, with each pair representing a value to be displayed in the element, and the corresponding _data\_type_ value to be returned to Automate as the _dialog__* option if that choice is selected.

-Another more real-world example is...
+Another more real-world example is:

 ```ruby
   values_hash = {}